-1. Make Sure Attributes Are Added on Google My Business Listings
+1. Make Sure Attributes Are Added on the Google Business Profile

 With Google placing more attention on verticalization, focusing on attributes could be a good bet for reaching targeted consumers.
 Some businesses might lose visibility, based on their location, but still reach targeted consumers as vertical opportunities continue to expand.